Part 4: Working with RDF#

 linkml:Decimal xsd:decimal

-linkml:Time xsd:dateTime
+linkml:Time xsd:time

 linkml:Date xsd:date